Azure/autorest/docs/generate/readme.md

 ## Generating Multi API Code

-Only Python supports generating multiapi code, see [here](./multiapi) for how to generate.
+Only Python supports generating multiapi code, see [the Python docs](https://github.com/Azure/autorest.python/blob/autorestv3/docs/generate/readme.md) for how to generate.

 ## Index of Flags